 Can we get the best of both?

 Working with the right logistics partner who specializes in your product area is the ultimate way to use a DSD model without having to take on the excess work that it entails.
-This way, neither your brand nor the retailer need to worry about the forecasting, inventory management, pricing, in-store merchandising and more.
+This way, neither your brand nor the retailer need to worry about forecasting, inventory management, pricing, in-store merchandising, and more.

-This way works especially well for CPG brands who may not have the facilities to transport their own goods into the stores they work with.
+This works especially well for CPG brands who may not have the facilities to transport their own goods into the stores they work with.
 They still get all the benefits of DSD without any of the hassle.
 It really is the best of both worlds.